FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Now, you might wonder what exactly is a `.sh` file?
 Typically, a `.sh` file is a shell script which you can execute in a terminal.
 The example files we offer here are for you to figure out the ways to play with audio on your Pi!

 You can also play audio files directly with `aplay filename`.
-Trying typing `aplay lookdave.wav`.
+Try typing `aplay lookdave.wav`.

 After looking through this folder, do the same for the `speech2text` folder.
 In particular, look at `test_words.py` and make sure you understand how the vocab is defined.
 Then try `./vosk_demo_mic.sh`